 Joseph will be playing in the orchestra at the 2017 Shuler Awards.
 The event will take place at the Cobb Energy Center in Atlanta, GA on April 20th.
-The Shuler Musical Theatre Awards will be televised ive on the Georgia Public Broadcast station at 7:00 PM EST and it will also be streaming live on their website.
+The Shuler Musical Theater Awards will be televised live on the Georgia Public Broadcast station at 7:00 PM EST and it will also be streaming live on their website.

 Joseph is one of four judges for Soundation’s Radio Remix Challenge.
 Other judge’s include: